 Mozilla Location Services: Mozilla's geolocation system

-While there are good reasons for why 2019 was crazy, it was soooo crazy.
+While there are good reasons for why 2019 was nuts, it was soooo nuts.
 Some highlights:

 I released Everett v1.0.0.

 Everett is a Python library for managing configuration.
 It's similar to other libraries, but it includes support for documenting configuration and testing with configuration which makes development and using projects that use Everett a lot easier.

 I reimplemented crontabber in Socorro.